Staff Writer Rachael Medina

 Flo’s V8 Café is quite possibly the cutest eatery in Disney California Adventure Park—that’s right, I said it.
 The picture-perfect diner provides the perfect backdrop for sipping on Flo’s Classic Shake.
 Order the strawberry shake with “road gravel”, and sit back as the Radiator Springs Racers rush by.

 If you have a Disney Park Hopper, make sure to head over to Disney California Adventure to try the Pixar Pier Frosty Parfait from the Adorable Snowman Frosted Treats.
-The non-dairy mixture of lemon and blue raspberry soft-serves is as photogenic as it is delicious.
+The non-dairy mixture of lemon sof serve and blue raspberry swirl is as photogenic as it is delicious.

 If lemon isn’t your favorite flavor, go for the It's Chocolate and Vanilla Swirl in a cone—but be prepared to eat it before the hot Southern California sun melts it.
 (Pro tip: Go before the warmest parts of the day to avoid standing in a super long line.)